Child Custody Lawyer in Delray Beach

 - Is there a history of alcohol or substance abuse?

-- Does the parent have a mental illness that prevents him or her from carrying out their role as provider/guardian?
+- Does the parent have a mental illness that prevents fulfilling their role as a provider or guardian?

 - Has the parent been accused of domestic violence?